The lessons we’ve learned about COVID mitigation two years into the pandemic still apply, even with the Omicron variant.

 Because spread of the virus at schools has been relatively limited, White says that some have gotten the impression they are somehow unique spaces.

 “It almost seems as if some people have interpreted it to mean there's some kind of magical force field around schools and that is not the case,” she says.
 “Schools are an indoor environment.
-They are currently considered relatively safe because they have been so careful about enforcing the mitigation strategies of masking and social distancing.”
+They are currently considered relatively safe because they have been so careful about enforcing the mitigation strategies.”